-Thinking of getting into the wonderful hobby of RC helicopters, or just want to learn more about them?
+Thinking of taking up the fun, fascinating and rewarding hobby of RC helicopters, or just want to learn more about them?

 Unlike most RC airplanes, radio controlled helicopters don't need a large mowed or paved runway.

-It's still the number one benefit for me that remains to this day.
-Whenever you have a desire to go flying, it can be as simple as walking out into your yard, with heli in hand, to get some time on the sticks.
+It's still the number one benefit for so many of us in the hobby.
+Whenever you have a desire to go flying, it can be as simple as walking out into your yard or big empty field, regardless of the season, with heli in hand, to get some time on the sticks.

-This is a HUGE time saver over having to cart a bunch of RC gear out to a flying field when you don't have the time.
+This is a HUGE time saver over having to cart a bunch of RC gear out to a distant & often crowded RC flying field when you don't have the time.

 What about flying during rotten weather?